normankarr/lhc-oc-classifiers/README.md

 cd ../..
 ```

-Additionally, we will have to install more dependencies for DeepSVDD
+Additionally, for DeepSVDD you will need to install PyTorch
 ```
-cd models/DeepSVDD/Deep-SVDD-PyTorch
-while read requirement; do conda install -n myenv --yes $requirement; done < requirements.txt cd ../../..
+conda install pytorch==1.12.1
 ```

 Now you should be able to run all source code and notebooks in this repository!